 - Shake the insulin off the needle tip.

 Turn the dose selector clockwise to set your dose.
 Set it at the number of insulin units prescribed by your doctor, or as instructed on your sliding scale.
 If you dialed too many units, turn the dose selector counter-clockwise to set the correct number of units.

 You can inject the insulin into your stomach (belly) or the top of your thigh.
 Inject the insulin using the “5-P” method below.

-Push the button on the pen all the way down until the plunger meets the pen.
+- Push the plunger button on the pen all the way down until the plunger meets the pen.